 BoardBooster is a great tool for those looking to grow and automate their Pinterest accounts.
 It gives you the option of scheduling pins via secret boards, looping pins (aka repinning your pins to the same boards or other boards), and other powerful tools that heavy Pinterest users will love.
 Plans start at $5 per month for 500 pins and go up from there.

 I use a lot of different scheduling tools to help minimize my workload and Buffer is the tool I use to schedule posts to Twitter, as well as my Facebook pages and groups.
-Once you install Buffer, you can basically schedule any webpage anywhere to be shared.
 You can also use Buffer to schedule your retweets.
 Or to share items you find on Pinterest (the link will go to the original post and NOT to Pinterest!).
 This is an easy and fast tool to use that costs $9.99 per month.

 Grum is currently one of the only tools that will let you post directly to your Instagram account from your computer.
 You can schedule posts (that get published when you want them to without you needing to log back into Instagram after receiving a reminder).
 You can also access multiple accounts from the same dashboard.
 Grum is not a viewing platform, however.
 It is just for posting.
 Grum offers a 3-day free trial with unlimited photo sharing and no credit card required.
 After the trial is up the service costs $9.95 for 2 accounts; $3.95 each for 3-5 accounts; or $2.95 each for 6+ accounts per month.

-One of the things that’s currently not very easy is posting affiliate links on Instagram since you can’t have live hyperlinks in your captions.
+Something that’s currently not very easy to accomplish is posting affiliate links on Instagram since you can’t have live hyperlinks in your captions.
 The only “active” link is the one that goes to your website in your profile.
 Well, thanks to Link in Profile, it’s actually really easy to use affiliate links on Instagram.
-I’m currently using this service for one of my Instagram accounts, Plus Size Style Watch, and it works great.
-When I’m writing a post I just need to include an affiliate link in the caption of my post (it can even be buried at the bottom).
-Then, when people click the link in my profile they are taken to a new page where they can see all of my Instagram posts.
+When writing a post, you just need to include an affiliate link in the caption of the post (it can even be buried at the bottom).
+Then, when people click the link in your profile they are taken to a new page where they can see all of your Instagram posts.
 From there, they can click on an image and be taken right to that product page via an affiliate link.
 I know that’s confusing.
 I don’t really understand the technology myself; It’s magic!
 Link in Profile costs $9.99 per month, which could be a bargain if you make a lot of sales via Instagram!

 I talk more about Link in Profile int his post about how to make money from Instagram.